-- Ask the candidate in advance if they require any reasonable adjustments for the recruitment and selection process.
+- Ask the individual in advance if they require any reasonable adjustments for the recruitment and selection process

 Supporting staff with musculoskeletal disorders

-- Contact Access to Work (external site) for advice on equipment and the work station.
-Review this regularly to ensure ongoing effectiveness and suitability.
+- Contact Access to Work for advice on equipment and the work station.
+Review this regularly to ensure ongoing effectiveness and suitability

 Useful information about musculoskeletal disorders